Chalarangelo/30-seconds-of-code/README.md

 Returns the symmetric difference between two arrays, after applying the provided function to each array element of both.

-Create a `Set` by applying `fn` to each array's elements, then use `Array.filter()` on each of them to only keep values not contained in the other.
+Create a `Set` by applying `fn` to each array's elements, then use `Array.prototype.filter()` on each of them to only keep values not contained in the other.

 ```js
 const symmetricDifferenceBy = (a, b, fn) => {